kavinaidoo/circuitpython-firebase/README.md

 - create
 - get
 ```
-Install by copying ufirestore.py to the /lib/ folder on your microcontroller.
+Install by copying ufirestore.mpy to the /lib/ folder on your microcontroller.

 See WoolDoughnut310's readme [here](https://github.com/WoolDoughnut310/micropython-firebase-firestore/blob/master/README.md) for example usage.